CiscoDevNet/NSO-Playground-Local-Install/README.md

 ## Guidelines

-- Code shared is public, **avoid any confidential information.**
+- **Avoid any confidential information.** When you share code, it becomes public.
 - NSO Playground is designed for short "_How-to_" examples.
-Consider the following points when creating instructions:
+Consider the following points when you create instructions:
   - The NSO Playground container is **ephemeral**.
-Any work not present in your remote GitHub repository **will be lost.**
+Save your work in your remote GitHub repository if you want to keep it.
     - To save your work permanently, remember to **merge** your changes in your remote GitHub repository.
-  - The container in the NSO Playground has a lifespan of **2 hours.** After 2 hours, the container will be automatically destroyed.
+  - The container in the NSO Playground has a lifespan of **2 hours.** After 2 hours, the system automatically destroys the container.
-    - You will be prompted to start a new session to continue working.
+    - The system prompts you to start a new session to continue working.
-    - Time starts the moment you access the URL of the NSO Playground environment.
+    - Time starts the moment that you access the URL of the NSO Playground environment.
-  - If you need to work on NSO for a longer period of time, consider using a [free NSO evaluation copy](https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/download-your-nso-free-trial-installer-and-cisco-neds) or [reserve a free DevNet sandbox.](https://developer.cisco.com/site/sandbox/)
+  - If you must work on NSO for a longer time, consider using a [free NSO evaluation copy](https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/download-your-nso-free-trial-installer-and-cisco-neds) or [reserve a free DevNet Sandbox.](https://developer.cisco.com/site/sandbox/)
-- Only one environment at a time can be used per user logged in Code Exchange.
+- You can use only one environment at a time in Code Exchange.
-  - If you open multiple environments for the same user, Code Exchange will close the oldest environment.
+  - If you open multiple environments for the same user, Code Exchange closes the oldest environment.

 ## Recommendations

 - Create examples with an "_Infrastructure as a Code_" mindset.
 This means everything needed to create your examples is in your GitHub repository.
-- It is recommended to avoid specifying NSO versions in the code, as the underlying NSO will be upgraded with newer releases.
+- Avoid specifying NSO versions in the code, we update the playground continuously.
 - As seen in the examples, use environment variables when developing.
-  - `$NCS_DIR` is a handy environment variable.
+  - `$NCS_DIR` Is a handy environment variable.
-  - `env | grep -i ncs` will show other environment variables available by `ncs`.
+  - `env | grep -i ncs` Shows other environment variables available by `ncs`.
 - The directory structure of the workspace matters.
 Consider it when creating an example.
-- Always add a README.md file to the root directory of your repository with instructions on how to setup or run your example.
+- Always add a README.md file to the root directory of your repository with instructions on how to set up or run your example.
 - Use the **preview** feature (right click) in VS Code to see the markdown files formatted.

    <img src="img/preview_md.png" width="1000px" height="auto" alt="markdown file">